 Most Baptists use the New International Version (NIV), King James (KJV), New King James (NKJV), or the New Living Translation (NLT).
-A small number prefer the New Revised Standard (NRSV) or the New American Standard Bible (NASB).
+A few prefer the New Revised Standard (NRSV) or the New American Standard Bible (NASB).
 A growing number prefer the English Standard Version (ESV).

 Baptists have the freedom to use any accurate English translation.
 Baptist denominations, churches, and pastors may make recommendations to people.
 However, the individual can make the choice.
 Church membership, the ability to serve in various ministries, and partaking in the Lord’s Supper aren’t contingent upon what translation a person reads.

 The key is accuracy: Baptists are encouraged to read any accurate translation of the Bible.
 While there are differences between the most popular English translations today, they are all accurate.
-Different translation philosophies, such as word-for-word and thought-for-thought, are considered accurate, even though their approach is not the same.
+Different translation philosophies, such as word-for-word and thought-for-thought, are considered accurate, even though their approach differs.

-Recent studies show that Baptist pastors prefer certain translations, but there isn’t a consensus as to which one.
+Recent studies show that Baptist pastors prefer specific translations, but there isn’t any consensus on which one.

-* The New Revised Standard Version (NRSV) is not only a revision of the Revised Standard Version (RSV), but it’s also the base text of the ESV.
-One reason the ESV is growing in popularity, not just in Baptist circles, but in others too, is because the NRSV already has a devoted readership.
-(Also see This Is What Baptists Believe About Salvation)
+* The New Revised Standard Version (NRSV) is not only a revision of the Revised Standard Version (RSV) but also the base text of the ESV.
+One reason the ESV is growing in popularity, not just in Baptist circles but in others too, is because the NRSV already has a devoted readership.
+(Also, see This Is What Baptists Believe About Salvation)

 KJV: Some people prefer the old English style of the KJV.
 Some Christians grew up with it.
-For some, it was the translations used in the church of their childhood.
+For some, it was the translations used in their childhood church.
 For others, it was the translation their parents used.
 The KJV has been a classic translation since the 17th century for its accuracy and the beauty of its translation and phrasing.

 NRSV: The NRSV has been around since the 1980s, yet it’s based on the older RSV translation.
-The RSV is based on the American Standard Bible translation, which was published in the early 1900s.
+The RSV is based on the American Standard Bible translation, published in the early 1900s.
 The ESV, based on the NRSV, is also now a part of this translation family.
-(Also see Do Baptists Believe in the Holy Spirit?)
+(Also, see Do Baptists Believe in the Holy Spirit?)

 NKJV: The New King James isn’t directly associated with the original KJV.
-In fact, the translations appeared centuries apart.
+The translations appeared centuries apart.
 The NKJV first appeared in the early 1980s.
-Its translators followed the same translation philosophy of the KJV in several ways, as they sought to update the classic text with newer forms of English.
+Its translators followed the same translation philosophy of the KJV in several ways as they sought to update the classic text with newer forms of English.

 What translations are considered the worst?

-The reason some translations are considered poor is due mostly to inaccuracy.
-Baptist pastors consider the following translations poor, according to the study:
+The reason some translations are considered poor is primarily due to inaccuracy.
+Baptist pastors consider the following translations inferior, according to the study:

-- The Living Bible: Not to be confused with the New Living Translation (NLT), most Christian pastors, not just Baptists, consider the Living Bible highly inaccurate and discourage its use.
+- The Living Bible: Not to be confused with the New Living Translation (NLT), most Christian pastors, not just Baptists, consider it highly inaccurate and discourage its use.

 - The Message: More of a paraphrase than a translation, the Message is the work of pastor Eugene Peterson.
-Some of Peterson’s renderings go to far in using modern phrasing, even slang, according to some readers.
+According to some readers, some of Peterson’s renderings go too far in using modern phrasing, even slang.

 - The KJV: Some pastors prefer the KJV (see above), yet others consider it poor.
 Pastors who dislike it find that people have a hard time reading it.
 People need to be able to read the Bible for comprehension and apply it to their lives.
 The KJV makes this harder for people, according to some Baptist pastors.